sta/websocket-sharp/README.md

 I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when receives a WebSocket connection request.

-You can add any WebSocket service with a specified path to the service to your `HttpServer` by using the `HttpServer.AddWebSocketService<TWithNew>` or `HttpServer.AddWebSocketService<T>` method.
+You can add any WebSocket service with the specified path to the service to your `HttpServer` by using the `HttpServer.AddWebSocketService<TWithNew>` or `HttpServer.AddWebSocketService<T>` method.

 ```cs
 var httpsv = new HttpServer (4649);